 I've got your truck.

-He this guy had enlisted in the military when he was 17 years old, honorably discharged as a sergeant, said he thinks his military experience aided him in this situation.
+He said, this guy had enlisted in the military when he was 17 years old, honorably discharged as a sergeant, said he thinks his military experience aided him in this situation.

-And uh like everybody that is a hero, they reject the hero label, and that there were a lot of brave, courageous people out there, and I'm glad I could steal your truck or borrow your truck in the meantime.
+And like everybody that is a hero, they reject the hero label and that there are a lot of brave, courageous people out there.

 We got that whole thing.

-I'm not sure whether I believe this Islamic state newsletter.
+I'm not sure whether I believe this Islamic State newsletter.

-There's no evidence to suggest that this madman Stephen Paddock was a member of ISIS or had converted, but we've got to look at all angles till we know more.
+There's no evidence to suggest that this madman, Stephen Paddock, was a member of ISIS or had converted.

-Um we'll have a lot more on this and some liberal hypocrisy straight ahead.
+We'll have a lot more on this and some liberal hypocrisy straight ahead.

-It's the Sean Hannity show, right down our toll-free number.
+It's the Sean Hannity show.

-We want to hear from you today, 800-941 Sean, as we continue this Friday.
+We want to hear from you today, 800-941-Sean, as we continue this Friday.

-In fact, today Hispanic American owned small businesses are growing at a tremendous rate, especially among our Latinas.
+In fact, today, Hispanic American-owned small businesses are growing at a tremendous rate, especially among our Latinas.

 Raise your hands.